Inclusion, Diversity, Equity & Alignment (IDEA)

 Diversity & Inclusion Education

-Diversity Calendar
+Diversity Observances

-The Diversity Calendar is a catalog of diverse holidays, observances and special celebrations.
+Our monthly Diversity Calendar is a catalog of diverse holidays, observances and special celebrations.
 It contains a brief description of their significance, traditional customs, forms of celebration and observance, and it’s accompanied by evidence-based guidance and recommendations to expand knowledge, spark cultural curiosity and respectfully participate in diverse customs, while honoring our cultural identity.
-Exploring diverse cultural traditions can be enjoyable and rewarding, and is essential to expand our cultural awareness and sensitivity.
-Recognizing, appreciating and respecting diverse cultural expressions contributes to a safer and more inclusive work environment, where we can find similarities among differences and thrive together.

 Associate Resource Groups (ARGs)

-ARGs are voluntary, peer-led groups that bring associates together who share common cultural identities, experiences and backgrounds, and/or are allies of a particular group.
+ARGs are voluntary, peer-led groups that bring associates together who share common cultural identities, experiences and backgrounds and/or are allies of a particular group.
 ARGs are open to all, regardless of cultural or ethnic background and life experiences.
 ARGs are safe spaces dedicated to creating a sense of community and belonging among associates, in alignment with our mission and values.
+These groups emphasize appreciation and validation of identity and allyship regardless of gender, ethnicity, veteran status, religious affiliation, socioeconomic background, mental and physical ability.

 • Driving associate diversity and inclusion